craigmaslowski/ElCacheo/readme.md

 ##Usage

 ElCacheo borrows heavily from Backbone.
-Usage is similar
+Usage is similar.

 First define your cache "class".